BNGAOSI/cc17-3e/EdEddnEddy-BarangayBuddy/README.md

 - Feat: Add Forgot Password but not fully working

 - Style: Submit Button for every document type change to a much vibrant color

+### 2024/02/28

+- Style: Change Finished Document to Claimed Document

+- Add apk

+- Style: Change File a report to File a concern